stefanoverna/graphql8/guides/schema/introspection.md

 # }
 ```

-This system is used for GraphQL tooling like the [GraphiQL editor](https://github.com/graphql/graphiql).
+This system is used for GraphQL8 tooling like the [GraphiQL editor](https://github.com/graphql8/graphiql).

 Here are the default parts of the introspection system: